tibuski/goAirfocus/README.md

 3. **License Information**: Click "Refresh" to view your team's license details and role statistics.
 4. **Workspace Management**: Click "Load Workspaces" to populate the dropdown.
 A success message will indicate the number of workspaces loaded.
 Then, select a workspace from the dropdown to automatically view its ID and grouped users.
 5. **User Management**: Click "Load Users" to populate the dropdown.
 A success message will indicate the number of users loaded.
 Select a user from the dropdown to view their details and associated workspaces.
-6. **Field Management**: Click "Get Fields" to list all available fields.
-To get a specific field's ID, enter its name in the input field and click "Get Field ID".
+6. **Field Management**: Click "Load Fields" to populate the dropdown.
+A success message will indicate the number of fields loaded.
+Select a field from the dropdown to view its detailed information including ID, description, type, and workspace usage.

 ### User and Workspace Access Display